Smaller Keys for the McEliece Cryptosystem: A Convolutional Variant with GRS Codes: Attacks Against the Proposed Cryptosystem

 where

-The parameters $p$ and $\ell$ have to be determined to minimize $\WF_{p,\ell}$.
-A few improvements were made to this algorithm (see for example \cite{FS2009,Irterlando2020}) but as was pointed out in \cite{GR2017} new information set decoding algorithms will not significantly change the security of McEliece PKC and its variants.
+Parameters $p$ and $\ell$ have to be determined to minimize $\WF_{p,\ell}(q,N,K,T)$.
+A few improvements were made to this algorithm (see for example \cite{FS2009} and \cite{Irterlando2020}) but as it was pointed out in \cite{GR2017} these new ISD algorithms will not significantly decrease the work factor.